 Computing & Society: In what ways does computer technology impact society?
 What does it mean for an artifact or software to have politics?
 What are different ways to assess the consequences of technologies or interventions on society?

 Argumentation: How do you construct and listen to a well-reasoned argument?
 How is technology changing the way we are able to construct and listen to arguments?
 Whatever you go on to do in your professional career, your success will arguably depend more on your oral, written, and visual communication skills than on your technical skills.
 This class is one of your few and precious opportunities to work to improve those skills.

 Ethics for the Information Age, Seventh Edition, by Michael Quinn

-We will also read articles made available online or on Canvas
+* All other readings and interactive content will be made available online or on Canvas